Landlord claims rent freeze plan is 'unravelling' – Daily Business

 David Alexander, who heads up DJ Alexander in Edinburgh, said Patrick Harvie, the Green party minister in charge of this policy met with John Blackwood of the Scottish Association of Landlords on Wednesday but was unable to provide any detail of how the policy would be implemented.

-He also failed to say how it will impact on evictions and rent rises which are already underway, or when the legislation will be put before parliament.
+He also failed to say how it will impact on evictions and rent rises which are already under way.
 He told Mr Blackwood that the details were still being worked on by civil servants.

+Ms Sturgeon today told parliament that emergency legislation will be introduced “within three months” .

+“There is an imperative to help people in the cost of living crisis and the detail will be within the legislation”, said the spokesperson, “My understanding is to to legislate as quickly as practically possible.”

 Following Tuesday’s announcement, Mr Blackwood, chief executive of the Scottish Association of Landlords, said he had been “inundated by landlords saying they will be removing their vacant properties from the rental market, and I don’t blame them.”